 The previous day I had been conversing with my rock doctor friend.
 She insisted I go visit the Fick Fossil Museum, located in downtown Oakley.
 She assured me it was a one of the kind experience, and it was one of her favorite fossil museums.

 It had rained the night before and I was leery of rain all day.
-This proved to be very well-founded as throughout the day it rained hard.
-Lightning, light hail, more rain.
+I thought about just staying home, chill and play games in one of my favorite websites Elitist-gaming.com, just one of my regular nights when I just need to relaxed and get my mind in something else, but either way I really wanted to go and check the museum so it kept raining, Lightning, light hail, more rain.
 There were a few short breaks between the rain, but I wasn’t ready to chance the ride into town.
 I had befriended my bartender the night before, and when I realized he also worked for the campgrounds, I started up more conversation.
 I didn’t want to ride; I wanted a ride.

 By 2pm I was concerned I might not see the museum.
 I decided my best bet was to convince Zek (like Beck but with a Z) to run me into town.
 When I went to ask the front desk where he lived in the campground, I turned to see him behind me.
 Fortunately for me, he was borrowing a car to run to town to cash his check.
 He was more than willing to drop me at the museum while he did his chores in town.